jd-coderr/strategy-forge/README.md

 ## Eligible Assets

-The frontend is designed to use competition-eligible assets only.
+The frontend and backend are designed to use competition-eligible assets only.

 Examples include: